Jaryd Jones-Smith

-Jaryd Emanuel Jones-Smith (born September 3, 1995) is an American football offensive tackle for the St. Louis BattleHawks of the XFL.
-He was signed by the Houston Texans as an undrafted free agent in 2018 following his college football career with the Pittsburgh Panthers.
+Jaryd Emanuel Jones-Smith (born September 3, 1995) is an American professional football guard for the St. Louis Battlehawks.
+He played college football at Pittsburgh and has been a member of teams in the National Football League (NFL), Alliance of American Football (AAF), XFL, and United Football League (UFL).

 Professional career

 Houston Texans

-Jones-Smith signed with the Houston Texans as an undrafted free agent following the 2018 NFL Draft on May 11, 2020.
+Jones-Smith signed with the Houston Texans as an undrafted free agent following the 2018 NFL draft on May 11, 2020.
 He was waived during final roster cuts on September 1, 2018.

 San Antonio Commanders

 Jones-Smith signed with the San Antonio Commanders of the Alliance of American Football (AAF) in 2019.
 He played in all eight games during the 2019 AAF season before the league folded in April 2019.

 Miami Dolphins

 After the AAF suspended football operations, Jones-Smith signed with the Miami Dolphins on April 9, 2019.
 He was waived during final roster cuts on August 31, 2019.